-NCI has an agreement with the Study in India Program (SIP) at University of Hyderabad that enables 15 Nordic students to study and spend a full semester in Hyderabad.
+NCI has an agreement with the Study in India Program (SIP) at the University of Hyderabad that enables 15 Nordic students to study and spend a full semester in Hyderabad.
 The aim of the program is to make it possible for students to pursue sound academic knowledge of India as well as gain experiences of the academic culture and living in India.
-Students are expected to follow a fulltime academic program of 16 credits (30 ECTS) spread over 4 courses.
+Students are expected to follow a full-time academic program of 16 credits (30 ECTS) spread over 4 courses.
 The fall semester runs from late July till early December, and the Spring semester from early January till early May.

 Educational institution: Study in India Program, University of Hyderabad, India

 Program credits: 30 ECTS spread over 4 university courses

 Study periods: Fall semester or Spring semester.
 The Fall semester lasts from the third week of July to the first week of December, and the Spring semester from the first week of January to the first week of May.

 Maximum number of students: 15 students per semester